Consent – what you have a right to expect

 3 What if I’m asked about students being present?

 Occasionally you may be asked if you mind students being present while you are treated.
 If you are undecided, ask what they intend doing – just observing, taking notes or examining you.
 If you

 prefer, you can specify students of one sex only.
 If you are not comfortable about students being present, you can always say no. It will not make any difference to the quality of the care you receive.

 4 What sort of information do I need?

 In order to make a decision, you need to have information from health professionals about the treatment or investigation which is being offered to you.
+Health professionals have a legal duty to discuss with you the risks and benefits of all treatment options available, unless they have good reason to believe the discussion could cause you serious harm.
 You should always ask them more questions if you don’t understand or if you want more information.
 For example: